-I offer confidential affordable one to one counselling in Verwood.
-Sometimes it can be difficult to access services for reasons of mobility or anxiety and I therefore also offer home visits.
+I offer confidential and affordable one to one counselling in Verwood.
+Sometimes it can be difficult to access services for reasons of mobility or anxiety and therefore I can also offer online or over the telephone sessions.

 Every one of us is unique and my aim is to understand your world as it is for you.
 I treat people with warmth, understanding, and respect empowering you to take that next step, grow as a person and gain a greater understanding and acceptance of yourself and your needs.